Author Bio: Dr. Sanusi Umar MD is the author of this article.

-- Shampoo– One simple, nonsurgical solution promotes hair growth: correct shampooing.
+- Shampoo– One simple, nonsurgical solution that promotes hair growth: correct shampooing.
 Shampooing too often leads to dryness, which causes brittle hair that breaks easily.
 African American women and people with textured hair should only shampoo hair every 3-7 days.
 This longer time between shampooing gives the natural hair oils time to moisturize the scalp.
 Women who exercise or otherwise sweat should only rinse their hair for proper hygiene.
 Men and women wanting to avoid Afro hair loss should pay particular attention to shampoo ingredients.
 A good shampoo should contain little to no alcohol content and low pH.

 More Extreme Black Hair Loss Treatments:

 - Wigs– A temporary solution used to cover up baldness.
 Relying on wigs has its share of drawbacks.
 A lack of versatility in weather presents a major drawback for wig use.
-Wigs do not adapt well to wind, rain, or water, which often highlight the unnatural nature of the hair.
+Wigs do not adapt well to wind, rain, or water, which often highlights the unnatural nature of the hair.

 Hair Transplant– Follicular Unit Extraction, FUE, offers the leading solution to hair loss.
 However, basic FUE methods struggle with transplanting ethnic hair due to the texture variance.
 For years, ethnic hair loss remained a problem that FUE methods could not treat.
-However, thanks to the creation of the Dr. UPunch Curl by Dr U patients with tightly curled African type hair now have hope for undergoing successful FUE hair transplant on a consistent basis.
+However, thanks to the creation of the Dr. UPunch Curl by Dr. U patients with tightly curled African type hair now have hope for undergoing successful FUE hair transplant on a consistent basis.